-The GDAS dataset was also used for determination of thermodynamic conditions during each synoptic system.
-The height of the 0 and -25 °C isotherms and the Convective Available Potential Energy (CAPE) values were estimated for the area between $32^{\circ}-33^{\circ}$ N and $34^{\circ}-35^{\circ}$ E as representative values for our study area.
+The GDAS data set was also used for determination of thermodynamic conditions during each synoptic system.
+The height of the 0 and -25 °C isotherms and the Convective Available Potential Energy (CAPE) values were estimated for the area between 32-33° N and 34-35° E as representative values for our study area.

-2.3 MODerate resolution Imaging Spectro-radiometer (MODIS)
+2.3 MODerate resolution Imaging Spectroradiometer (MODIS)

-Data from the MODIS instrument onboard the Aqua satellite is used for estimation of sea surface temperature (SST).
-The temperature is estimated for the marine area bounded between $30^{\circ}$ - $34^{\circ}$ N and $32^{\circ}$ - $36^{\circ}$ E, using the 11 μm band and in spatial resolution of 16 km.
+Data from the MODIS instrument onboard the Aqua satellite are used for estimation of sea surface temperature (SST, Kilpatrick et al., 2015).
+The temperature is estimated for the marine area bounded between $30-34^{\circ}$ N and $32-36^{\circ}$ E, using the 11 μm band and in spatial resolution of 16 km^2 .